rbrtsmith/rbrtsmith.github.io/_posts/2015-08-29-a-modern-frontend-workflow.md

 The workflow of a modern front-end developer has changed **vastly** in the past four or five years.
-The days of using a cumbersome IDE such as Dreamweaver and are drag n drop solutions are (thankfully) long gone.
+The days of using a cumbersome IDE such as Dreamweaver and drag n drop solutions are (thankfully) long gone.
 We've got a vast array of tools that allow us to build well organized, scalable web applications.
 In this post I shall give an overview of the tools that I currently use in my